Insolvency Litigation – Bankruptcy Petition

 If a Bankruptcy Order is granted and a debtor is adjudged bankrupt then a trustee will be appointed to look at their financial affairs and make payments to creditors.
 The danger is that if a debtor genuinely cannot pay you, then ultimately you may have expended a significant amount in legal and court fees for no recovery.

-If you are looking to take out a Statutory Demand, Bankruptcy Petition or Winding Up Order, or have been served with one, then you can contact us for a no-obligation initial consultation on (01482) 616 616.
+If you are looking to take out a Statutory Demand, Bankruptcy Petition or Winding Up Order, or have been served with one, then you should contact us.

 With our Head Office based in Hull and two Consulting Offices in London and Leeds we are easily accessible for consultations.
 Call us on 01482 616 616 or 0800 037 1305 to book a free telephone consultation to discuss your issues and requirements.

 Would you like us to contact you to talk more about what we can offer you and your business?
 Please fill in your details below and an advisor will contact you within 24hours.